joakimk/minimapper/README.md

 ### Custom entity class

 You don't need to use Minimapper::Entity.
 The core API is implemented in [Minimapper::Entity::Core](https://github.com/joakimk/minimapper/blob/master/lib/minimapper/entity/core.rb).
-Either include that module or implement your own version.
+You can either include that module or choose to implement your own version.

 ### Adding a new mapper